Mom’s Chicken and Dumplings are so tender and delicious! All of her recipes are amazing, but this one brings back the

 However, I recently learned that mom made dumplings while my aunt Jane watched and she measured everything so that we would all have the exact recipe.
 And I’m sharing it with you.

 How To Make Chicken Stock for Chicken and Dumplings

 Mom also never added any vegetables to the stock, so I don’t either.
 This recipe has been handed down from generation to generation, so I’m not about to add aromatics to this stock.
 That’s not how we roll.

 Let the stock cool for about 30 minutes and skim most of the fat off the top.

 If you’d rather use chicken stock in a box, go ahead.
 I won’t tell!

-Helpful Hint: The bony pieces of chicken make the best stock (backs, legs).
+Helpful Hint: The bony pieces of chicken make the best stock (backs, legs), and thighs.

 Let’s Make the Dumplings

 Place self-rising flour in a large bowl and make a well in the center.

 Add the water and the egg to the well and slowly combine the wet ingredients with the flour until you have a stiff dough.
 If the dough is not stiff enough, add more flour.
 If it’s too stiff, add a little more water.

-Flour a flat surface and roll out the dough into a rectangle and keep rolling until the dough is very thin.
+Sprinkle flour on a flat surface.
+Roll out the dough into a rectangle and keep rolling until the dough is very thin.
 Let the dough dry out a little at this point.
 I usually let them sit for about two hours while the chicken broth is simmering.

 Helpful Hint: Mom always pinched golf ball-sized pieces of dough and rolled them out.
 I cut my dough in half and roll out one side at a time.
 It’s all good.
 Just make sure they are super thin.